masjadaan/TechSecurityArticles/Linux/whatIsPassword/WhatIsThePassword.md

 ```
 ![alt text](https://raw.githubusercontent.com/masjadaan/TechSecurityArticles/main/Linux/whatIsPassword/images/1st_breakpoint.png)

-The execusion should be halted at the breakpoint and when examining RAX register, we can see the password
+The execution should be halted at the breakpoint and when examining RAX register, we can see the password
 ```sh
 pwndbg> x/s $rax
 0x7ffff7c00679: "p4ssw0rd"